Breast asymmetry correction

 Frequently Asked Questions

 No two women with breast asymmetry are the same and your treatment will be tailored to your requirements as well as the abnormality.
-In some cases, operating on one breast alone, either augmenting it with an implant or performing a breast reduction procedure may achieve symmetry with the normal preferred breast.
+In some cases, breast plastic surgery to one breast alone, either augmenting it with an implant or performing a breast reduction procedure may achieve symmetry with the normal preferred breast.
 If you are not satisfied with the appearance of both breasts then you can opt for a differential reduction (removing different amounts of tissue from each breasts) or a differential augmentation (using different size implants or fat grafting) to match the breasts.
 After your consultation, the options available to you will be discussed so that you may make an informed decision

 These depend on what procedure you eventually have